Patients with Afib are at an increased risk of stroke.

 Claas device closeup Claas device closeup

-The CLAAS System is being studied in three active clinical trials:
+The CLAAS System is being studied in the following clinical trials:

 Data from the EFS and Prague studies have been published in peer-reviewed articles.
 The CLAAS device is limited to investigational use only and is not approved for use in any geography.